 Unless having the Limit number of printers option checked or the Share the created printers option unchecked, StudioRIP will create and share a printer for each job style as they are added.
 For example, if a job style called New job style is created in the StudioRIP system, a printer called StudioRIP - New job style will be automatically added to the operating system, and becomes visible over the network as the New job style network printer.
-StudioRIP Server captures all the print jobs printed on this printer, and will open them using the job style called New job style.
-In effect StudioRIP will act as a PostScript printer, any Windows program will be able to print directly to it, without making PostScript files or performing any other operations.
+StudioRIP Server captures all the jobs printed on this printer, and will open them using the job style called New job style.
+In effect StudioRIP will act as a PostScript printer, any Windows program will be able to print directly to it.

 Having the shared network printer created automatically, and unless there is a firewall or an operating system setting blocking the visibility of the printer, it is possible to print to this network printer from anywhere in the network.
-Windows XP, Vista or Windows 7 systems automatically connect to shared network printers; with Macs and other, older systems, manual installation may be necessary.